Milton E. Miles

 Milton Edward Miles (April 6, 1900 – March 25, 1961) was a Vice Admiral in the United States Navy, who served in World War II as head of Naval Intelligence operations in China, and later, joint commander of the Sino-American Special Technical Cooperative Organization (SACO).

 Biography

-Miles was born in Jerome, Arizona, the son of Lewis E. Robbins and Mae Belle Cook, and was the stepson of George A. Miles.
+Miles was born in Jerome, Arizona Territory, the son of Lewis E. Robbins and Mae Belle Cook, and was the stepson of George A. Miles.